mnfibin/Cybersec-Internship-Elevate_Labs/Task 1/README.md

-# Task 1 – Scan Your Local Network for Open Ports
+# Scan Your Local Network for Open Ports

 This repository documents the execution of **Task 1** from the Cybersecurity Internship Program of Elevate Labs.
 The objective of this task is to perform **network reconnaissance**, identify **open ports** on devices in the local network, analyze the **services** behind those ports, and evaluate associated **security risks**.